DevExpress/testcafe-browser-provider-electron/README.md

  * `['Go To', 'Declaration']`
  * `['Go To', { label: 'Declaration' }]`

- If there are several menu items with the same label on the same level, you can specify an one-based "index"
+ If there are several menu items with the same label on the same level, you can specify a one-based "index"
  property:

  * `['Go To', {label: 'My Function', index: 2}]`